isomerpages/cris-nhic/_about-us/A decade of forging healthcare innovation and beyond.md

 ---
 <p><strong>NHIC 10-YEAR ANNIVERSARY MILESTONE IN 2024</strong>
 </p>
-<p>As we mark a decade of healthcare innovation and commercialisation in
+<p>As we marked a decade of healthcare innovation and commercialisation in
-Singapore, check out our key activities aimed at celebrating the achievements of our local healthcare ecosystem!</p>
+2024, check out our key activities aimed at celebrating the achievements of our local healthcare ecosystem!</p>
-<p>We have an exceptional line-up of features for this celebratory occasion
+<p>We had an exceptional line-up of features for this celebratory occasion
 from an e-book encapsulating features across Singapore's healthcare innovation and enterprise ecosystem to recognising the achievements of our ecosystem partners.</p>